michaelyorkpa/Blackjack/README.md

 <p>(His repository for his version <a href="https://github.com/scrimba/learn-javascript/tree/main/3.%20Build%20a%20Blackjack%20game/54.%20Congrats%20%26%20recap">here</a>)</p>

+<h3>Updates:</h3>

+<p>Updated on 2022-02-19.
+I completely re-wrote the HTML and CSS using grid and flex to make the layout full responsive for all screen layouts.
+The most difficult part was figuring out how to get the images to scale responsively.
+I found that using a width of 7vmax allowed me to neatly display up to 11 cards per person on the screen.
+It keeps them readable on all screen sizes.

 <p>I've gone further than the example in the video by adding the following:</p>

 <ul>